-There are no significant subsequent events that would require adjustments or disclosures in the financial statements as on the balance sheet date.
+There are no significant subsequent events that would require adjustments or disclosures in the financial statements as on the balance sneet date.

-Tata Realty and Infrastructure Limited CIN No: U70102MH2007PLC168300 Notes to Ind AS financial statements for the year ended 31 March 2020 (Currency: Indian rupees in lakhs)
+Notes to Ind AS financial statements for the year ended 31 March 2020 (Currency: Indian rupees in lakhs)

 World Health Organisation (WHO) declared outbreak of Coronavirus Disease (COVID-19) a global pandemic on March 11, 2020.
-Consequent to this, Government of India declared lockdown on March 25, 2020 and the Company suspended its operations in all ongoing projects in compilance with the lockdown instructions issued by the Central and State Governments.
+Consequent to this, Government of India declared lockdown on March 25, 2020 and the Company suspended its operations in all originize to compliance with the lockdown instructions issued by the Central and State Governments.
 COVID-19 has impacted the normal business operations of the Company during the lock-down period.

 The Company has made detailed assessment of its liquidity position for the next year and the recoverability and carrying value of its assets comprising property, plant and equipment, intangible assets, investments, inventory, advances, trade receivables.
-Deferred faxes, other financial and non-financial assets etc. Based on current indicators of future economic conditions, the Company expects to recover the carrying amount of these assets.
-The situation is changing rapidly giving rise to inherent uncertainty around the extent and timing of the potential future impact of the COVID-19 pandemic, which may be different from that estimated as at the date of approval of these financial statements.
+Deferred taxes, other financial and non-financial assets etc. Based on current indicators of future economic conditions, the Company expects to receive the carrying amount of these assets.
+The situation is changing rapidly giving rise to inherent uncertainty around the extent and timing of the potential future impact of the COVID-19 pandemic, which may be different from that estimated as at the date of approval of these linancial statements.